dolly-kaddak/localrepo/README.md

-# apnacollege
+# apnacollege-demo
-This is my first repository
+This is my first  Git repository
+Author-dolly kaddak